 - After ordering a National Institutes of Health (NIH) lab to pause its acquisition of fetal tissue, cancer researchers were left with weeks to figure out how to continue with their projects.

 “HHS has “paused” the acquisition of fetal tissue at a National Institutes of Health lab doing HIV research in Montana and told an investigator with the University of California at San Francisco that it would not renew a $2 million deal for testing possible HIV treatments nationwide in research mice — before backing off and agreeing to a 90-day extension.
 NIH officials said a total of three research projects are affected by the pause.
 The two others disclosed for the first time are labs at the National Eye Institute and the National Cancer Institute.
 Cancer researchers will need more fetal tissue by the end of January, and the eye study will need more by the end of February, said a spokeswoman.”
 [Washington Post, 12/12/18]

-Susan B. Anthony list staffers directly forwarded anti-abortion information to Office of the Assistant Secretary for Health (OASH) Chief of Staff Steven Valentine from CLI President Chuck Donovan.
+Susan B. Anthony list staffers directly forwarded anti-abortion information to Office of the Assistant Secretary for Health (OASH) former Chief of Staff Steven Valentine from CLI President Chuck Donovan.

 [EF FOIA Response, Steven Valentine Emails, Obtained 8/16/18, page 246]